 All breasts are made up of three different types of tissue, known by these decidedly unsexy names: fatty, fibrous and glandular.

-Younger women and people assigned female at birth tend to have more of the second and third kinds of breast tissue — that’s things like ducts, glands and connective tissues — but every woman has her own unique composition based on genes, hormones and a variety of other factors.
+Younger women and people assigned female at birth tend to have more of the second and third kinds of breast tissue — that’s things like ducts, glands and connective tissues — but every person has their own unique composition based on genes, hormones and a variety of other factors.

 Breasts with mostly fatty tissue are what radiologists consider nondense, whereas breasts with higher concentrations of the other two tissues are categorized as dense.

 “Breast density is entirely based on a mammogram.
 It’s a radiological finding and is not necessarily correlated on a physical exam,” explains Dr. Meghan Flanagan, a breast surgeon at the Breast Clinic at UW Medical Center – Northwest and Seattle Cancer Care Alliance.